tdeekens/msc-thesis/interview-transcriptions/markdown/DM-1.md

 ### And how would you describe the information and feedback sharing between those roles?
 From them to you, from you to them?
 Is it sufficient?
 How do you decide?

-I think it can always be better?
+I think it can always be better.

 ### Anything in particular which could be better?